janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Data Resource Type

 A data resource type refers to or denotes a certain type of data source system (eg. csv, xml, mysql…).
-It can be compare to media type/content type (see [Internet media type](http://en.wikipedia.org/wiki/Internet_media_type) or [RFC 2046: MIME type](http://tools.ietf.org/html/rfc2046)), e.g., _text/xml_ (as example for a generic media type) or _application/vnd.openxmlformats-officedocument.presentationml.presentation_ (as example for a rather specific media type (on top of a more generic type)).
+It can be compare to media type/content type (see [Internet media type @ Wikipedia](http://en.wikipedia.org/wiki/Internet_media_type) or [RFC 2046: MIME type](http://tools.ietf.org/html/rfc2046)), e.g., _text/xml_ (as example for a generic media type) or _application/vnd.openxmlformats-officedocument.presentationml.presentation_ (as example for a rather specific media type (on top of a more generic type)).

 ### Data Type